01 of 15

 A Lush Drought-Tolerant Garden

-Water conservation does not mean you can't have a lush, vibrant garden.
-There are many plants that can thrive in dry areas and survive periodic drought conditions.
+Limited water doesn't mean you can't have a lush, vibrant garden.
+Many plants can thrive in dry areas and survive periodic drought conditions.
 Succulents may be the first plants that jump to mind, but this xeric garden featured in Roses in Wilson showcases drought-tolerant shrubs, such as rose of Sharon, rosemary, and Russian sage.
 Besides plants, choosing a high contrast light-colored stone mulch will make the limited colors all the more vibrant.Continue to 6 of 15 below.

 06 of 15